 I have a confession to make.
 I’m obsessed with The Legend of Zelda.
-I’ve written an analysis on character development in BotW, and I’ve gushed about the theme of loneliness in BotW.
-Honestly, that’s barely scratching the surface!
-So, when I saw how spectacular the themed dream addresses for Alice in Wonderland and Nightmare Before Christmas were, my mind immediately gravitated toward delving into the web for the best Legend of Zelda themed dream addresses in ACNH.
+I’ve written an analysis on character development in BotW, I spit out a listicle of the 42 best Zelda YouTubers, and I’ve gushed about the theme of loneliness in BotW.
+Honestly, that’s barely scratching the surface.
+Anyway, when I saw how spectacular the themed dream addresses for Alice in Wonderland and Nightmare Before Christmas were, I immediately rummaged the web for the best Legend of Zelda themed ACNH dream addresses.

 The results didn’t disappoint.

 Whether you’re hoping to traverse the Lost Woods, fumble across a Great Fairy Fountain, or just go hunting for some Koroks, you’re in for a rare treat.
 These island designs are brimming with inspiration.